-If we are unable to adequately protect our proprietary technology or maintain issued patents which are sufficient to protect ZGN-1061 or future product candidates, others could compete against us more directly, which would have a material adverse impact on our business, results of operations, financial condition and prospects.
+If we are unable to adequately protect our proprietary technology or maintain issued patents which are sufficient to protect ZGN-1061, ZGN-1258, or future product candidates, others could compete against us more directly, which would have a material adverse impact on our business, results of operations, financial condition and prospects.

 Our commercial success will depend in part on our success in obtaining and maintaining issued patents and other intellectual property rights in the United States and elsewhere and protecting our proprietary technology.
 If we do not adequately protect our intellectual property and proprietary technology, competitors may be able to use our technologies and erode or negate any competitive advantage we may have, which could harm our business and ability to achieve profitability.
-Our owned patent application relates to compositions of matter and methods of use of ZGN-1061.

-As of October 31, 2017, we own one issued U.S patent, one pending U.S. patent application, one pending Patent Cooperation Treaty, or PCT, patent application, and two pending U.S. provisional patent applications that relate to ZGN-1061.
+As of April 30, 2018, we own one issued U.S patent, two pending U.S. patent applications, with pending foreign counterpart patent applications, one pending Patent Cooperation Treaty, or PCT, patent application, as well as two pending U.S. provisional patent applications that relate to ZGN-1061.